Surface treatments of

 Biomimicry and Mimicking ECM:

-Natural ECM Mimicry: Surface treatments of cell culture dishes can mimic components of the natural ECM, creating a microenvironment that closely resembles the in vivo conditions for cells.
+cell culture dishes can mimic components of the natural ECM, creating a microenvironment that closely resembles the in vivo conditions for cells.
 This is particularly important for maintaining cell function and behavior in vitro.

 Provision of Bioactive Molecules: Some treatments incorporate bioactive molecules, growth factors, or peptides that mimic the signaling cues present in the ECM, influencing cell behavior.